swaldman/sbt-ethereum/src/main/paradox/tasks/eth/contract/index.md

 # ethContract*

-_sbt-ethereum_ tasks related to addresses, including @ref:[managing and working with contract ABIs](abi.md) and @ref:[keeping track of past compilations and deployments of smart contracts](compilation.md).
+_sbt-ethereum_ tasks related to contract addresses, including @ref:[managing and working with contract ABIs](abi.md) and @ref:[keeping track of past compilations and deployments of smart contracts](compilation.md), and miscellaneous tasks, like looking up contract storage elements.

 ### ethContractAbi*